wfelipedev/wfelipedev/README.md

 ### <h1 align="center">Hi there, I'm Felipe 👋😁</h1>

-### I'm a Developer!
+### I'm a Brazillian Developer!
-- 🌱 I’m currently learning everything 🤣 (mostly Flutter)
+- 🌱 My focus as a developer is the back end development
-- ⚡ Fun fact: I love to draw and play guitar
+- 🌱 My professional objective is to upgrade my knowledge in programming.

 <br />